-Primary legislation is being introduced through the Westminster Public Service Pensions & Judicial Offices Bill (PSPJO Bill) to implement a deferred choice underpin within schemes.
-All eligible members will be treated equally and will be able to choose to receive pension scheme benefits from either scheme.
+The Public Service Pensions & Judicial Offices Act 2022 provides the framework for a deferred choice underpin within schemes.
+Legislative Consent Motions passed by the NI Assembly mean these provisions apply for devolved schemes in NI.
+All eligible members will be treated equally and will be able to choose to receive pension scheme benefits from either legacy or reformed schemes for the remedy period.
 Where necessary, payments will be backdated to 2015.
-Subject to final Assembly agreement the Bill will extend to devolved NI schemes.

-In due course NI departments with responsibility for the devolved NI schemes will carry out consultations on more detailed scheme-specific changes to both prospective and retrospective scheme regulations.
+Schemes have carried out consultations on more detailed scheme-specific changes to prospective regulations and will carry out consultations on retrospective scheme regulations.

-What are the next steps after the legislation has been introduced?
+What are the next steps now the legislation has received Royal Assent?

-It is intended that the provisions for the deferred choice underpin will be implemented by 1 October 2023, or earlier where schemes are able to implement legislative change and processes ahead of that date.
+The Act provides that the provisions for the deferred choice underpin will be implemented by 1 October 2023, or earlier where schemes are able to make scheme regulations and processes ahead of that date.

 Scheme regulations to move members to the reformed scheme from 1 April 2022 have been recently consulted on, and were made and laid in March 2022.
 These ensure members are placed on an equal footing from this point onwards.